 But unfortunately, there’s still much misinformation around.
 For instance, telling you it’s alright to take large doses of ivermectin.
 It is certainly not okay.

-As a matter of fact, the levels of ivermectin for approved human uses can interact with other medications, like blood-thinners.
+As a matter of fact, the levels of ivermectin for approved human uses can interact with other medications, like blood thinners.
 There is also the possibility for you to overdose on ivermectin.
-The result will be nausea, vomiting, diarrhea, low blood pressure, allergic reactions, dizziness.
+The result will be nausea, vomiting, diarrhea, low blood pressure, allergic reactions, and dizziness.
 Equally, are problems with balance, seizures, coma, and even death.